merico341/merico341/README.md

 - 👋 Hi, I’m @merico341
 - 👀 I’m interested in learning code
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Flutter/dart
-- 📫 How to reach me: @merico341 on twitter

 <!---
 merico341/merico341 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.